roytang/blog/content/posts/2018/11/shogun-and-the-rest-of-james-clavells-asian-saga.md

 One of my favorite quotes from this book:

-> Toranaga: “Tsukku-san says that the Netherlands were vassals of the Spanish king until just a few years ago.
-Is that true?”
+> Toranaga: "Tsukku-san says that the Netherlands were vassals of the Spanish king until just a few years ago.
+Is that true?"
 >
-> Blackthorne: “Yes.”
+> Blackthorne: "Yes."
 >
-> Toranaga: “Therefore, the Netherlands – your allies – are in a state of rebellion against their lawful king?”
+> Toranaga: "Therefore, the Netherlands – your allies – are in a state of rebellion against their lawful king?"
 >
-> Blackthorne: “They’re fighting against the Spaniard, yes, but –
+> Blackthorne: "They’re fighting against the Spaniard, yes, but –
 >
-> Toranaga: “Isn’t that rebellion?
-Yes or no?”
+> Toranaga: "Isn’t that rebellion?
+Yes or no?"
 >
-> Blackthorne: “Yes.
+> Blackthorne: "Yes.
 But there are mitigating circumstances.
-Serious miti- ”
+Serious miti- "
 >
-> Toranaga: “There are no ‘mitigating circumstances’ when it comes to rebellion against a sovereign lord!”
+> Toranaga: "There are no ‘mitigating circumstances’ when it comes to rebellion against a sovereign lord!"
 >
-> Blackthorne: “Unless you win.”
+> Blackthorne: "Unless you win."
 >
 > Toranaga looked at him intently.
 Then laughed uproariously.
-“Yes, Mister Foreigner…you have named _the one&nbsp;_mitigating factor.”
+"Yes, Mister Foreigner…you have named _the one&nbsp;_mitigating factor."

 I later ended up reading the rest of [Clavell&#8217;s Asian Saga][2] (in fact, I believe I still have most of them on my bookshelf), but none of them stuck with me as much as _Shogun_.
 And I just found out there&#8217;s gonna be a [TV adaptation soon][3]!
 Hope it&#8217;s good, looking forward to that one.
 (I know there was an older TV adaptation before starring Richard Chamberlain and Toshiro Mifune, but I&#8217;m too lazy to go look for a copy of that.)